 We can see here that the ‘Age’ and ‘Years of service’ have a high VIF value, meaning they can be predicted by other independent variables in the dataset.

 Although correlation matrix and scatter plots can also be used to find multicollinearity, their findings only show the bivariate relationship between the independent variables.
 VIF is preferred as it can show the correlation of a variable with a group of other variables.

 Dropping one of the correlated features will help in bringing down the multicollinearity between correlated features:

-In our example, after dropping the ‘Age’ variable, VIF values for all the variables have decreased to a varying extent.
+In our example, after dropping the ‘Age’ variable, VIF values for all variables have decreased to varying degrees.

-The image on the left contains the original VIF value for variables and the one on the right is after combining the ‘Age’ and ‘Years of service’ variable.
-Combining ‘Age’ and ‘Years of experience’ into a single variable ‘Age_at_joining’ allows us to capture the information in both the variables.
+The image on the left contains the original VIF value for variables, and the one on the right is after combining the ‘Age’ and ‘Years of service’ variables.
+Combining ‘Age’ and ‘Years of experience’ into a single variable, ‘Age_at_joining’ allows us to capture the information in both variables.

 However, multicollinearity may not be a problem every time.
-The need to fix multicollinearity depends primarily on the below reasons:
+The need to fix multicollinearity depends primarily on the following reasons:

 - When you care more about how much each individual feature rather than a group of features affects the target variable, then removing multicollinearity may be a good option

 - If multicollinearity is not present in the features you are interested in, then multicollinearity may not be a problem.